MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/migrationguide.md

 In order to start releasing updates to your end users, you must install the App Center CLI.
 To install it, please use:

 ```
-npm install -g app-center-cli
+npm install -g appcenter-cli
 ```

-Once installed, use the `app-center` command.
+Once installed, use the `appcenter` command.
 Also, see below for the available commands.
-To log in to your account use the `app-center login`.
+To log in to your account use the `appcenter login`.
 This command will open the App Center website and present you with an authentication token.

 ![AuthToken](./images/mg-auth.png)